denten-books/plain-text/3-projection.md

 ## We Have Always Been Digital

-So far, the case studies I built around the Pollak-Virag telegraph and the liquid crystal display revealed merely the inadequacy of popular intuitions about digital projection.
+So far, the case studies I built around the Pollak-Virag telegraph and the liquid crystal display revealed merely the inadequacy of popular intuition.
 What does it mean then to "digitize" a book, if languages---characters, words, sentences, paragraphs, pages---already function digitally?
 More broadly, if the digital cannot be reduced to the discrete, what other properties are being brought forth through digitization?
-A long-standing discussion in the fields of aesthetic theory and analytic philosophy helps articulate
+A summary of the long-standing discussion about the nature digital representation in the fields of aesthetic theory and analytic philosophy helps untangle the conceptual complexities involved.

 The difference between discrete and continuous quantities defines the conversation about digital media.[^ln3-maley] For example, in a popular book